Naomilounsbury/conflict-resolution/README.md

 # conflict-resolution
-so we make some changes in the remote
+so we make some changes in the local